Goemon's Great Adventure: Characters

+Story

 Goemon and his friends must stop Ebisumaru's descendant Bismaru, who plans to use one of the Old Wise Man's inventions in order to unleash another disaster.
 Specifically, the Old Wise Man (who has appeared in every game in the series) has created a "ghost return machine" that can bring the dead back to life.
 Bismaru is attempting to create an army of undead creatures for her master, Dochuki, the master of the underworld.
 Enemies like ghosts, skeletons, and creatures from Japanese folklore have been unleashed and must be stopped.

 Goemon and Ebisumaru then, will travel around five different worlds, starting from Edo.
 In the local town, "Lost'n Town", Sasuke will join them.
 Later they will reach the Edo Castle, where they will try to save Omitsu, the King and his daughter from the robot Impact, himself.
 As they realize Impact was hypnotized by Bismaru, the princess of Edo reveals that Bismaru was attempting to reach some island.

 Eventually, Goemon and allies reach Tortoise Island and find their final partner, Yae, who provides Sasuke with a "diving device".
 The team follows Bismaru to the second castle, which contains several underwater levels.
 After defeating Bismaru's robot, Bismaru turns to disappear again.

 A new neutral character appears, a mysterious female ghost named Susaku, who tells Goemon where Bismaru escaped: Mafu Island, an island full of undead, creepy ghost creatures in middle of the lava.
 In the local town, Goemon meets the Wise Man again, who reveals Bismaru's plan of returning the evil king Dochuki to the human world again.
 The gang must head to the third castle just to realize that it's too late, and Dochuki is already alive.